From Father to Son — Suhail Khan’s Journey to an MBA

 Even after earning his bachelor’s degree, Khan still wasn’t fully satisfied with what he had accomplished, so he started to look into the possibility of earning an MBA.

 “When I was growing up, earning an MBA felt like such a big deal, such a big accomplishment,” Khan says.
-But since he had already completed the Adult Degree Program, he thought to himself, “If I could do this, I think I could knock out the MBA.
+But since he had already completed his bachelor's at George Fox, he thought to himself, “If I could do this, I think I could knock out the MBA.
 I’m ready, and I can take on more leadership roles and tasks.”

 Through the MBA program at George Fox, Khan hoped to gain more tools to build upon his natural leadership skills and experience, so he could go beyond just a “gut feeling” in his decision-making.